Assistance programs in Los Angeles County.

 Crossroads, Inc. - Call the organization for information on housing and food assistance.
 Other services include substance abuse counseling, support services and also case management for women who have been incarcerated.
 Call the Claremont California office at (909) 626-7847.

 Jovenes, Inc. helps immigrants and homeless youth ages 18-24 in Los Angeles County.
 Assistance programs include skills development, education, free food, job training services, and counseling.
-(323) 260-8035
+Call (323) 260-8035.
+The charity is at 1208 Pleasant Ave, Los Angeles, CA 90033.

 Mary Lind Recovery Centers offers adult education, can address health care needs, runs shelters, vocational guidance, and more.
 Address is 4445 Burns Avenue Los Angeles, CA 90029, (323) 664-8940